-Essure is a widely used medical device marketed as permanent birth control for women ages 21 to 45.
-Approved by the U.S. Food and Drug Administration in 2002, Essure is a made of two nickel-titanium and stainless steel coils with a filler made of PET (polyethylene terephthalate) fibers.
+Essure is a widely used medical device marketed as a permanent birth control for women ages 21 to 45.
+Approved by the U.S. Food and Drug Administration in 2002, Essure is a soft, flexible metal spring made of two nickel-titanium and stainless steel coils with a filler made of PET (polyethylene terephthalate) fibers.

 How Does it Work?

 Essure is inserted in an OB-GYN’s office in ten minutes or less, according to Essure implant guidance.
 Removal is generally not discussed, and yet many women will experience complications leading to the removal of the Essure device.